drsvelte/drsvelte-astro/README.md

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

-There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.
+There's nothing special about `src/components/`, but that's where any Astro/React/Vue/Svelte/Preact components are located.

 Any static assets, like images, can be placed in the `public/` directory.